Skip to main content

 Cold Beetroot Soup (Aukstā biešu zupa)

-A refreshing summer soup made with beetroot, kefir, cucumbers, and dill.
-This vibrant pink soup is a light and healthy option, perfect for hot weather.
+A summer soup made with beetroot, kefir, cucumbers, and dill.
+The bright pink color is hard to miss, and it's a light, healthy choice on a hot day.

 Herring with Potatoes (Siļķe ar kartupeļiem)